tidwall/evio/README.md

 `evio` is an event loop networking framework that is fast and small.
 It makes direct [epoll](https://en.wikipedia.org/wiki/Epoll) and [kqueue](https://en.wikipedia.org/wiki/Kqueue) syscalls rather than using the standard Go [net](https://golang.org/pkg/net/) package, and works in a similar manner as [libuv](https://github.com/libuv/libuv) and [libevent](https://github.com/libevent/libevent).

 The goal of this project is to create a server framework for Go that performs on par with [Redis](http://redis.io) and [Haproxy](http://www.haproxy.org) for packet handling.
-My hope is to use this as a foundation for [Tile38](https://github.com/tidwall/tile38) and a future L7 proxy for Go... and a bunch of other stuff.
+It was built to be the foundation for [Tile38](https://github.com/tidwall/tile38) and a future L7 proxy for Go.

-**Just to be perfectly clear**

-This project is not intended to be a general purpose replacement for the standard Go net package or goroutines.
-It's for building specialized services such as key value stores, L7 proxies, static websites, etc.
+*Please note: Evio should not be considered as a drop-in replacement for the standard Go net or net/http packages.*

-You would not want to use this framework if you need to handle long-running requests (milliseconds or more).
-For example, a web api that needs to connect to a mongo database, authenticate, and respond; just use the Go net/http package instead.

-There are many popular event loop based applications in the wild such as Nginx, Haproxy, Redis, and Memcached.
-All of these are very fast and written in C.

-The reason I wrote this framework is so that I can build certain networking services that perform like the C apps above, but I also want to continue to work in Go.

 ## Features